Infinity Nikki: Development

 Infinity Nikki was developed by Chinese company Papergames using Unreal Engine 5 and Silicon Studio's Enlighten, emphasizing detailed visuals, including fabric textures and environmental design.
 CEO Yao Runhao said the development team included over 1,000 members.
 Kentaro Tominaga, a former The Legend of Zelda: Breath of the Wild director, is said to have worked on the game from Kyoto.

 Shortly after launch, the official website was hacked, displaying messages promoting Genshin Impact and urging harmful actions.
 The issue was resolved without significant long-term damage.

 The wishlist count for Infinity Nikki on Steam exceeded 10,000 on 1 March 2025, and exceeded 50,000 on 6 March 2025.

 On 19 February 2025, the brand new OST of Infinity Nikki was officially released on music platforms.

+On 21 April 2026, InFold games announced MacOS release date of 23 April 2026.